-T.J.
-Watt is an outside linebacker who plays for the NFL team Pittsburgh Steelers.
-Watt has been a defensive powerhouse ever since he joined the NFL and was awarded the NFL Defensive Player of the Year honour in 2021.
+Trent Jordan Watt is an American football outside linebacker for the Pittsburgh Steelers of the NFL.
+He played college football at Wisconsin and was drafted by the Steelers in the first round of the 2017 NFL Draft.
+His defense has earned him his positioning as one of the premier defensive ends in the game, with two straight seasons of being a Defensive Player of the Year finalist before finally bagging the prize in 2021.
 With a ripped physique, T.J.
 Watt is a formidable opponent to attackers and currently holds the NFL record for most sacks in a season (22.5), tied with Michael Strahan.

-Watt attended Wisconsin’s Pro-Day and also completed drills for the NFL Combine.
+Watt received an invitation to the NFL Combine as one of the top edge rushers in the draft and completed all the combine drills.
+Among linebackers, he finished second in the vertical jump and three-cone drill, while being tied for first in the broad jump in the short shuttle.
+Watt attended Wisconsin’s Pro Day and also completed drills for the NFL Combine.
 He was rated as one of the best linebackers’ picks for the 2017 NFL Draft.
 Watt was drafted in Round 1 of the 2017 Draft by the Pittsburgh Steelers.
-He was overall pick number 30.
+He was the overall pick number 30.
 Notable players from the 2017 NFL Draft class include quarterback Patrick Mahomes, quarterback Deshaun Watson, defensive end Myles Garrett, and running back Alvin Kamara.

 Watts continued his strong performances for the Steelers in the 2018 season and was ranked #93 in the Top 100 NFL Players of 2019.
 By the end of the 2019 season, T.J.
 Watts had established himself as one of the best pass-rushers in the league.
-He tallied an AFC high of 14.5 sacks and 8 forced fumbles.
-He was selected in the All-Pro first team as an edge rusher and the All-Pro second team as a linebacker.
+He tallied an AFC-high of 14.5 sacks and 8 forced fumbles.
+He was selected for the All-Pro first team as an edge rusher and the All-Pro second team as a linebacker.

 Watts became the highest-paid defensive player of the league in 2021 after signing a four-year deal with the Steelers, worth $112 million with an $80 million guarantee.
 He finished the regular season as NFL Defensive Player of the Year, leading the league in sacks (22.5), tackles for loss (21), and quarterback hits (39).